flbn/durable-cf-streams/README.md

 ## releasing

-1. update version in `packages/durable-cf-streams/package.json`
-2. update `CHANGELOG.md` in the package
-3. commit with `chore: release vX.Y.Z`
-4. tag and push: `git tag vX.Y.Z && git push --tags`
-5. create github release from tag to trigger npm publish
+release-please automatically creates a release PR when you merge to main. by default it bumps patch version based on conventional commits.

+to override the version, edit the version in `packages/durable-cf-streams/package.json` directly in the release PR before merging.

+when the release PR is merged, release-please creates a github release which triggers npm publish.

 ## license